Breaking Down CLIF BAR Nutrition

 In fact, sugars are the body’s favorite energy source when training or competing.2 They are quickly absorbed, providing fast fuel to working muscles to help optimize performance.

-CLIF BAR® has an ideal mix of fast-acting carbs from sugar to help you hit the ground running and longer-lasting carbs from organic rolled oats to help you finish strong.
+CLIF BAR® has an ideal mix of fast-acting carbs from sugar to help you hit the ground running and longer-lasting carbs from wholesome rolled oats to help you finish strong.

 What Else Goes in a CLIF BAR?